-Prerequisite(s): NUR850(Integrative Primary Care of Adults Clinical I), NUR851(Integrative Primary Care of Adults Clinical II), NUR852(Integrative Primary Care of Children Clinical), NUR861(NUR861 taken concurrently) \concurrent registration is required\
+Prerequisite(s): NUR850(Integrative Primary Care of Adults Clinical I), NUR851(Integrative Primary Care of Adults Clinical II), NUR861(Concurrent enrollment in NUR861) concurrent registration is required

 Leading Change Through the Lens of Wholeness

 This course will provide an approach to a collaborative medicine case study application of transcultural and holistic nursing concepts, based on evidence based and metis-based evidence practice.
 This case study application will develop critical spiritual, ethical, and integrative health leadership decision-making skills for the nurse practitioner.
 An analysis of barriers to the delivery of integrative health will be described and innovative leadership theory and collaborations skills be examined.